Targeted Provision - Whistleblowing Policy

 The aim of the policy is to:

-Enable employees, workers and volunteers to understand that they can raise any concerns or allegations in the strictest confidence and for a sensitive enquiry to take place
+• Enable employees, workers and contractors to understand that they can raise any concerns or allegations in the strictest confidence and for a sensitive enquiry to take place

-Targeted Provision Ltd takes its responsibility for ensuring that all employees, workers and volunteers are aware of whistleblowing policy and procedures and what to do if they have something to report.
+Targeted Provision Ltd takes its responsibility for ensuring that all employees, workers and contractors are aware of whistleblowing policy and procedures and what to do if they have something to report.

-All employees, workers and volunteers should know that they can raise any concerns to Senior Management, the Board or other individuals in the organisation no matter what the concerns are.
+All employees, workers and contractors should know that they can raise any concerns to Senior Management, the Board or other individuals in the organisation no matter what the concerns are.

 4. How do we facilitate efficient and fair Whistleblowing?

-Whistleblowing can be done by a named employee, worker and volunteer, or can be made anonymously.
+Whistleblowing can be done by a named employee, worker and contractor, or can be made anonymously.
 For advice on making an anonymous disclosure please contact Protect.

 4.1.
 How we deal with Whistleblowing:

-Every single concern raised will be logged and raised to stage 3 (below) in the strictest confidence.
+Every single concern raised will be logged and handled in the strictest confidence.

 The member of senior management or the board will then decide on the next course of action.
 The course of action will depend on the severity of the allegation and may involve reporting the allegation to external authorities.
 The course of action will likely follow one of the following:

-an investigation by managers, internal audit, or through the disciplinary process
+• an investigation by managers or internal audit, or through the disciplinary process (for employees and workers) or contract review process (for self-employed contractors)

 Any allegations involving the safety or wellbeing of young people will be acted upon immediately.
 Allegations not involving young people will be acted on within 2 working days.